Dependency Parsing with Bottom-up Hierarchical Pointer Networks: Introduction

-\textit{Pointer Networks} \cite{Vinyals15} have notably succeeded in implementing \carlos{highly accurate versions of one of the most widely used dependency parsing paradigms: \textit{transition-based} dependency parsers.} In particular, two different algorithms have been proposed: a \textit{top-down} approach \cite{ma-etal-2018-stack} that, at each step and starting from the root node, connects each word to one of its children; and a \textit{left-to-right} variant \cite{fernandez-gonzalez-gomez-rodriguez-2019-left} that, starting from the left, attaches each word of the sentence to its parent.
-Apart from doubling the speed of the former, the latter outperforms the top-down variant in terms of accuracy in practically all datasets tested so far.
+\textit{Pointer Networks} \citep{Vinyals15} have notably succeeded in implementing highly accurate versions of one of the most widely used dependency parsing paradigms: \textit{transition-based} dependency parsers.
+In particular, two different algorithms have been proposed: a \textit{top-down} approach \citep{ma-etal-2018-stack} that, at each step and starting from the root node, connects each word to one of its children; and a \textit{left-to-right} variant \citep{fernandez-gonzalez-gomez-rodriguez-2019-left} that, starting from the left, attaches each word of the sentence to its parent.
+Apart from \spellchange{being twice as fast as} the former, the latter outperforms the top-down variant in terms of accuracy in practically all datasets tested so far.